 Balance Rail Felts$13.00

-By now, your electric piano is likely 40-50 years old and the original felts and shims are performing less than ideally, being compacted or completely deteriorated.
+By now, your electric piano is likely 40-50 years old and the original felts and shims are performing less than ideally and probably looking compacted or completely deteriorated.

 *Non plastic key MK 2 pianos use strips of felt on the front rail which can be kept or changed to individual felts.